alekhbanshwar/ECOMMERCE-LARAVEL-PRODUCT-API/README.md

                 </li>
             </ul>
         </li>
-        <li>After all previously performed actions, check API is working or not using POSTMAN app for API checking.
+        <li style="font-weight:bold;>After all previously performed actions, check API is working or not using POSTMAN app for API checking.
 All API URLs:
             <ul>
                 <li>For product API:
                     <ul>